-Individuals that benefited from financial services (millions): Number of individuals reached with financial services in operations supported by the World Bank.
-Financial services include transaction accounts, deposit accounts, mobile money accounts, loans, lines of credit, housing finance, micro-insurance, agri-insurance, etc.
+6. Persons that benefited from financial services (millions): Number of persons reached with financial services in operations supported by the World Bank.
+Financial services include transaction accounts, deposit accounts, mobile money accounts, loans, insurance, housing finance, etc. Note: Reports on financial services to microenterprises and persons are not always well separated because some individuals take personal loans for use in microenterprises.
+Reported values use distinctions provided by the client.
+Data source: World Bank supervision and completion reports. | Harmonization with other reports: SDG target 8.10; CRI; IDA19 RMS.

-Data source: World Bank supervision and completion reports. | Harmonization with other reports: SDG target 8.10; CRI; IDA19
+7. Businesses that benefited from financial services (millions): Number of businesses reached with financial services in operations supported by the World Bank.
+Beneficiaries include microenterprises, SMEs, and large businesses.
+Financial services include transaction accounts, deposit accounts, mobile money accounts, loans, insurance, pensions, factoring, leasing, bonds, etc. Note: Large businesses are included because they cannot be separated from aggregate data and make up a minute share of beneficiaries in client countries.
+Reports on financial services to microenterprises and individuals/people are not always well-separated because some individuals take personal loans for use in microenterprises.
+Reported values use distinctions provided by the client.
+Data source: World Bank supervision and completion reports. | Harmonization with other reports: SDG target 8.10; CRI; IDA19 RMS.

-- 7. MSMEs that benefited from financial services (millions): Number of MSMEs reached with financial services in operations supported by the World Bank.
-Beneficiaries include microenterprises, and SMEs.
-Financial services include transaction accounts, deposit accounts, mobile money accounts, loans, lines of credit, housing finance, micro-insurance, agri-insurance, etc. Data source: World Bank supervision and completion reports. | Harmonization with other reports: SDG target 8.10; CRI; IDA19 RMS. - 8.
-Farmers adopting improved agricultural technology (millions): Number of farmers who have adopted an improved agricultural technology promoted by World Bank operations.
+8. Farmers adopting improved agricultural technology (millions): Number of farmers who have adopted an improved agricultural technology promoted by World Bank operations.
 Adoption refers to a change of practice or change in use of a technology that was introduced or promoted by the project.
 Technology includes a change in practices compared to currently used practices or technologies (seed preparation, planting time, feeding schedule, feeding ingredients, post-harvest storage/ processing, etc.).
 If the project introduces or promotes a technology package in which the benefit depends on the application of the entire package (e.g., a combination of inputs such as a new variety and advice on agronomic practices such as soil preparation, changes in seeding time, fertilizer schedule, plant protection, etc.), this counts as one technology.